oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     If you click on the first URL and then click on the eye icon the URL will open in a new window:

     ![civil war url](images/query_civil_war_2_click_eye.png " ")

     If you then highlight the URL and right click on it a dialog box will open.
 Depending on your browser, there should be an option to open the URL in a new window.
 The following example uses Google Chrome, other browsers use slightly different terminology.
 With Google Chrome you can choose the "Go to ..." option to open the image in a new browser window:

     ![civil war url](images/query_civil_war_3_open_url.png " ")

     You should see an image like the following:

     ![civil war open image](images/civil_war.png " ")

 2. Now let's see if we can find images that have rock climbing, but this time we will search with an image of a rock climber and not the phrase "rock climbing".
 For simplicity we will use one of the images from the PARK\_IMAGES table to use as our search criteria.
 This will involve a bit of PL/SQL to do, but in the interest of showing you how it is done we chose not to hide the details in a separate function.

-    In the APEX_DEMO lab we will let you choose your own image to search on, but the following shows you how to accomplish this with a pre-determined image:
+    In the APEX_DEMO lab we will let you choose your own image to search on, but the following shows you how to accomplish this with a pre-determined image.
+Note that comments have been added to the PL/SQL block if you are interested in the details.

-    ```
+    ```[]
     <copy>
     DECLARE
       v_image_url     VARCHAR2(1000);